GIULIA PULLANO

 About me

-I am Dr. Giulia Pullano, a postdoctoral fellow in the Department of Biology at Georgetown University, where I conduct research in the Bansal Lab under the mentorship of Dr. Shweta Bansal.
-My work focuses on modeling the geographical and local spread of infectious diseases by integrating behavioral data into mathematical frameworks to better understand disease transmission dynamics across scales.
+I am Giulia Pullano, a postdoctoral fellow in the Department of Biology at Georgetown University, where I conduct research in the Bansal Lab under the mentorship of Dr. Shweta Bansal.

-I earned my Ph.D. in Public Health (specializing in Biomathematics) in 2021 from Sorbonne Université and INSERM, under the supervision of Dr. Vittoria Colizza.
-My doctoral research, sponsored by Orange Labs, investigated the relationship between epidemics and human mobility, leveraging mobile phone data from Orange to analyze movement patterns and their impact on disease spread.
+I earned my Ph.D. in Public Health with a specialization in Biomathematics from Sorbonne Université and INSERM in 2021, working under the supervision of Dr. Vittoria Colizza.
+My doctoral research, sponsored by Orange Labs, focuses in understanding how to integrate real-time individual mobile phone data into disease models to improve the model's predictability.

-Before that, I obtained a Master’s degree in Physics of Complex Systems from Università degli Studi di Torino in 2016 and a Bachelor’s degree in Physics from Università degli Studi di Roma "La Sapienza" in 2014.
+My interdisciplinary background began with physics, where I developed strong quantitative skills.
+I hold a Master's degree in Physics of Complex Systems from Università degli Studi di Torino (2016) and a Bachelor's degree in Physics from Università degli Studi di Roma "La Sapienza" (2014).
+This foundation in complex systems and mathematical modeling led me to apply these tools to public health challenges.

 Powered by Create your own unique website with customizable templates.